 Heavy baiting inevitably lowers your odds of success on a short session.
 So if smash and grab trips are all you can fit into your busy life, this fact should be high in your mind full of summer fishing tips.

-If you already know where the fish are, either because you can see them or from past experience, it often pays to fish for one at a time, either with a single bait or a small, tight patch of bait.
+If you already know where the fish are, either because you can see them or from past experience, it often pays to fish for one at a time.
+Do this either with a single bait or a small, tight patch of bait.

-With this style of fishing it helps if you can introduce your bait without spooking the fish, and freelined baits or rigs lowered into the margins can be deadly.
+With this style of fishing it helps if you can introduce your bait without spooking the fish.
+Freelined baits or rigs lowered into the margins can be deadly.

 You may need to move to find a new spot after each fish, but with this kind of fishing multiple catches are possible, even on short sessions.

 In mid-summer the nights are short, and digestion rates are high, so some species normally associated with darkness will feed in the day.

 Eels and catfish will hunt fish prey actively on hot summer afternoons in certain circumstances.

 Big eels are predominantly nocturnal, but they are also opportunists, and are known to feed in daylight to take advantage of seasonal abundances of food.

 Minnows are a favourite food of large river eels, and when minnows congregate to spawn.
 Eels are known to home in on this feeding opportunity, even on bright, sunny days.